laminlabs/lamin-docs/docs/launch.md

    If one prefers, can directly edit the JSON without going through the form.

-   1. Fill out `Run metadata` if configured (see Step 0b-2 for configuration)
+   1. Fill out `Run metadata` if configured (see setup section below for configuration)
       1. Directly fill out the form via `+ Record`
          <img src="https://lamin-site-assets.s3.amazonaws.com/.lamindb/23tmjAnGkC33Ynkp0000.png" style="width: 80%;"/>
       2. Or click `Select` to select an existing row from a sheet